This article will address many health risks posed to humans when living with their precious feline friends.

 Is Cat Litter Toxic for Toddlers and Babies?

-Many new parents use a litter called “Tidy Cat Breeze” to help get around this problem.
-This litter does not attach to the feet of cats and as such will reduce the tracking problem.
+“Tidy Cat Breeze” is a litter designed to help solve this problem.
+This litter does not attach to cat’s paws, reducing the risk of spread.

 Is it Bad to Breathe in Cat Litter?

-This is a known lung disease that causes inflammation of the lungs, and eventually results in difficulties with breathing.
+Silicosis is a lung disease that causes inflammation of the lungs causing breathing difficulty.

 Pregnancy and Litter Boxes

-Anyone who is pregnant or considering a pregnancy should never clean or be anywhere near a cat litter box.
-As cat feces may carry toxoplasma gondii it can affect the immune system of a pregnant woman.
+Anyone who is pregnant or considering a pregnancy should never clean or be anywhere near a cat litter box, as cat feces may carry toxoplasma gondii and can affect the immune system of a pregnant woman, or affect her fetus.

-This is then passed into the litter box and is in the cat feces.
-This parasite takes around 5 days to develop.
-To avoid any potential risk it is imperative to keep the cat litter box clean.
+To avoid any potential risk, it is imperative to keep the cat litter box clean.
 That means daily and even twice daily removal of feces and clumped litter.

 Cats do not like dirty litter boxes, and they will stop using them if they become too smelly.
-Aside from that, they also smell really bad if not properly cleaned.
-A dirty litter box can also cause problems for human health.
-Ammonia build up is a concern that can easily go unnoticed.
+Aside from that, dirty cat boxes are a breeding grounds for bacteria if not regularly cleaned.

 Litter Box Advice for Your Best Health

-- Do not ever place litter boxes in a kitchen or anywhere that you eat
+- Do not place litter boxes in a kitchen or anywhere that you eat.

-- Clean the box from poop or clumped litter at least once a day
+- Clean the litter clumping at least once a day.

-- Always wash your hands anytime that you replace or clean litter
+- Always wash your hands every time that you replace or clean litter.

-- Seal and dump the litter in a plastic bag or liner and never dump it straight into your bin
+- Seal and dump the litter in a plastic bag or liner and never dump it straight into the trash.

-- If your immune system is low such as when pregnant or elderly, then stay away from changing cat litter
+- If your immune system is low such as when pregnant, then stay away from changing cat litter.